 Medications that need to be kept cool

+If you are to travel to an area where your emergency injection kit may be subject to sustained temperatures exceeding 25°C, then it should be placed in a small cool bag.
 If you have medications that need to be refrigerated, the following are suggestions on how to keep medications cool during travel:

 - Purchase or borrow a small cool bag with two freezer blocks.

 - Before you travel, call your accommodation and ask if they have refrigerators in the rooms or, if not, if one can be hired for your room.
 If they do not have refrigerators, ask if they have a freezer where they can place your freezer blocks on a rota in order that you can keep your cool bag cool.